ADanayal/Reduced-Order-Wake-Modelling-tool/README.md

 https://openfast.readthedocs.io

-A Representative file is provided to present the inputs used for each TurbSim simulation.
+A Representative file is provided to present the inputs used for the Ieff (= 11.833625) inflow wind conditions.
+Note, as advised by the TurbSim documentation, ScaleIEC is set = 1 to allow the user input turbulence intensity value to be used.

 ---